zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 Since there is a shortage of homes on the market in San Diego and prices continue to increase, adding an ADU to your existing property as a rental unit can be a great investment if it’s done thoughtfully, cost effectively and professionally.
 We believe that custom, built-from-scratch ADUs or JADUs will provide more value and higher rent than a modular unit or tiny home.
 Also, we have found that pre-approved plans seldom work for most properties and have not proven to  offer much savings for homeowners.

-At Murray Lampert, we believe that building ADUs or JADUs from the ground up will provide more value and higher rental returns than modular units or tiny homes.
-We've also found that pre-approved plans rarely work for most properties and have fail to result in significant cost savings for homeowners.

 Building a granny flat or ADU is a [smart investment](https://maxablespace.com/is-a-granny-flat-a-good-investment/) if:

 * You plan to own the home long-term and can rent it for many years.